 You may already be aware that there are two different types of bankruptcy that an individual can file for.
 These two types are Chapter 7 and Chapter 13.

-Chapter 7 bankruptcy allows debtors to eliminate all of their unsecured debts such as credit cards, personal loans and medical bills.
-These debts are wiped away.
+First of all, Chapter 7 bankruptcy allows debtors to eliminate all of their unsecured debts such as credit cards, personal loans and medical bills.
+The court wipes these debts away.
 This chapter of bankruptcy is geared towards individuals that simply do not have enough income to pay their debts.
 The entire process can be over in as little as four months.
+How much lawyers charge for chapter 7 varies.

 The Cost of Bankruptcy

 You will need to find out the cost to file the chapter of bankruptcy you that qualifies for your situation.
-Lawyer fees will need to be paid to the bankruptcy attorney you hire.
-It is not advised that individuals try to file for bankruptcy on their own because of the complex bankruptcy law.
+And, you will be responsible for paying lawyer fees to the bankruptcy attorney you hire.
+However, it is not advised that individuals try to file for bankruptcy on their own because of the complex bankruptcy law.

-The final cost of filing bankruptcy that you file will depend on several factors.
+So, the final cost of filing bankruptcy will depend on several factors.
 Schedule a consultation with a bankruptcy attorney to learn more about your bankruptcy options.
+Contact us today for a free consultation with one of our lawyers.